Sex Without a Condom – Here’s Everything You Need To Know

 To find out more about how long you need to wait before being tested for an STD, read our recent blog: How Long After Sex Should You Test For STDs?

 If you are specifically worried about the risk of HIV then you should visit a sexual health clinic as soon as possible.
-They will be able to determine the HIV risk status and may be able to offer you PEP (post exposure prophylaxis) which can stop HIV in it’s tracks in the first 72 hours post exposure.
+They will be able to determine the HIV risk status and may be able to offer you PEP (post exposure prophylaxis) which can stop HIV in its tracks in the first 72 hours post exposure.

 Pregnancy